 This makes employees feel supported and encourages them to communicate about their mental health issues.
 On the contrary, enterprises should prioritize a safe emotional space for workers just as physical safety.

 Delivering training for managers and employees can assist them in understanding the symptoms associated with the mental crisis.
 Mental Health training is available and delivers training on mental health and substance abuse problems.

 This type of construction training should be compulsory and built into all training programs in the industry proceeding forward.
 When employees and managers are supplied with the right tools and knowledge, they can recognize and mitigate risks associated with mental sickness.

-Counseling sessions should be a portion of every employee’s benefits package.
+Counseling sessions should be a part of every employee’s benefits package.
 In addition, the companies should facilitate access to mental health services and further resources.
-Employees may not feel comfortable reaching out to their employer at first, but supplying them with the resources to find support can substantially impact them.
+Employees may not feel comfortable reaching out to their employer initially, but supplying them with the resources to find support can substantially help them.

 Workers who understand they need help but don’t know where to begin.
 Likewise, resources like the Occupational Safety and Health Administration and the Suicide Prevention Lifeline resource list could help tremendously.
 In addition, proposing mental health days or flexible hours can make it easier for employees to follow therapy or medical appointments.

 Proper instruction is one of the first steps toward reducing the stigma around mental illness.
 Education is robust, and when your group has the proper construction training programs, they will be better prepared to handle high-stress situations.